hongweilibran/DALM/README.md

 Specifically, in our work the dimensions of the inputs are <b>[96, 96, 128, 1]</b>, and <b>[96, 96, 3]</b> for hyperspectral and RGB images respectively.
-The key architecture is defined in
+The key architecture is defined in:
 ```
 model.py
 ```